SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessRaces.md

 Use three boosts on ability scores in any combination of your choosing.

-* Blooding Claws

-You can throw yourself into a feeding frenzy.
-As a bonus action, you can make a special attack with your claws.
-If the attack hits, it deals its normal damage, and you gain temporary hit points equal to your proficiency bonus.
-You can use this trait a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

 * Claws

 You can use your claws to make an unarmed strike.
 Attacking with them deal 1d6 + your Strength modifier slashing damage, instead of the bludgeoning damage normal for an unarmed strike.